 Strumming Norwegian Wood is easy since the song only has about 6 or so chords to keep your fingers busy.
 Unfortunately, strumming alone will not give you a melody that is as beautiful as adding a few fingerstyles to the strumming technique.
 Most beginners will find this pushing it too far.
 I’d say it’s worth the effort.
 You may feel like you’re stretching your fretting ring finger and pinkie to the hilt.
 However, the melody that you will produce is enough to get everyone humming and singing along to your guitar playing.
 I urge you to learn to use both the strumming and the fingerstyle technique in playing this song.
 You’ll thank me later if you do decide to make guitar playing more than just a hobby.

 17. Can’t Buy Me Love

 Some people think that this 1964 song has something to do about a prostitute.
-Others believe that the message has something to do about the fact that material possessions can never supplant what many people truly crave for – genuine love.
+Others believe that the message has something to do about the fact that material possessions can never supplant what many people truly crave for genuine love.
 Regardless of how you interpret this song, Can’t Buy Me Love remains one of the Fab Four’s most significant contributions to the development of pop rock.
-The music piece has a very distinctive hook that people can sing any time.
-The guitar riff is not that bad either.
+The music piece has a very distinctive hook that people can sing at any time.
+The guitar riff is not that bad, either.
 In fact, this is a Beatles song that has a unique verse structure.
-It utilized a classic twelve bar blues that highlight the phenomenal progression of the chords.
+It utilized classic twelve-bar blues that highlight the phenomenal progression of the chords.

 The only thing that some beginner guitarists may find daunting about this song is its tempo.
 The recommended number of beats per minute is 180.
 What I can say is for newbies to approach the song like a true novice.
 Play it slow.
 Master the transitions between chords.
 Learn the basic strumming pattern.
 Don’t worry so much about the tempo as everything will fall into place once you’ve got a feel for the basics.